BrianLipscombe/radiology-outpatient-board/README.md

 ## Browser Validation

 * This project is confirmed to work with different browsers: Chrome and Internet Explorer.
-This project has also been tested using different browsers and different mobile devices such as iphone, Android, and laptops, as well as on a desktop computer.
+This project has also been tested using different mobile devices such as iphone, Android, and laptops, as well as on a desktop computer.

 * Lighthouse Auditing